tbaums/dcos-mandt-labs/labs/3 - DCOS-Monitoring-labs/README.md

-# DC/OS Days: Prometheus and Grafana Labs
+# DC/OS Days: DC/OS Monitoring Labs

-Welcome to the DC/OS Prometheus and Grafana lab exercises.
+Welcome to the DC/OS Monitoring lab exercises.

 Please see the `/labs` directory for course materials.